 According to Investopedia a general ledger represents the record-keeping system for a company’s financial data with debit and credit account records validated by a trail balance – a bookkeeping worksheet.
 The general ledger provides a record of each financial transaction that takes place during the life of an operating company.

 In simpler terms, the general ledger is the regular record of transactions that are eventually needed to prepare the financial statements of the company.
-As the investments, expenses, marketing, growth and other business decisions are all dependent on these financial statements, it can be said that the general ledger is the key factor that leads to the financial record keeping and decision making of the company.
+As the investments, expenses, marketing, growth and other business decisions are all dependent on these financial statements, we can say it that the general ledger is the key factor that leads to the financial record keeping and decision making of the company.

 What constitutes a general ledger?

 A good general ledger account will have sorted and summarized records of a company’s transactions.
 Assets and liabilities are to be distinguished and recorded, as are the expenses and revenues.
 Likewise, the shareholders’ data, the internal and external investments, and the details of any borrowings by a company are also recorded in these very ledgers.
 The most important point to remember here is that every single transaction conducted by a company has two accounts – under the double entry system.
 For example if you make a sale of a product, your revenue account (cash or accounts receivables) will have an entry as does your product (asset) account.
 It is this general ledger that ensures accurate entries, and therefore accurate financial records for a business.

 What is accounted for in a general ledger?

 There are two main classifications for the sections in the general ledger, called Balance Sheet accounts and Income Statement accounts.

 - Assets (current and long-term); these may include equipment, land, properties, accounts receivables, debtors, cash and so on.